Grievance procedures at work

 Be ready to appeal against the initial grievance outcome – remember that employers dismiss most grievances

-There are several advantages of participating in the grievance process instead of just resigning
+What are the advantages of raising a grievance instead of just resigning?

 1. It gives your employer the opportunity to propose a settlement agreement